deepakCodeRepo/Web-Dev-Projects/Basic Projects/README.md

-# Projets using HTML, CSS and JS
+# Projects using HTML, CSS and JS